 noindex, Yoast SEO automatically assumes you want to set it to

 noindex, follow.
 This means that search engines will still follow the links on those pages.
-If you do not want the search engines to follow the links, set the radio button to nofollow:
+If you do not want the search engines to follow the links, your answer to the following question should be No:

-Setting the meta robots to nofollow will change the search engines behavior so they will ignore all the links on the page.
-Use this with caution!
+nofollow, which will change the search engines behavior.
+They’ll ignore all the links on the page.
+Use this with caution though!
+In doubt if you need it?
+Just check Michiel’s post right here.